CrunchDAO Docs V3

 Splited datasets

-1. x_train, y_train: Labeled training dataset;
+1. X_train, y_train: Labeled training dataset;

 In Crunches, crunchers submit code or models in the form of notebooks or Python files.
 These submissions are then run on testing or live data by the system.
 As a result, crunchers never have direct access to the testing data.